 The Three phase, 230 VAC power is fed directly from the three line fuses into the rectifier module.
 The rectifier module utilizes a three phase full-wave diode bridge which converts the a-c voltage to d-c voltage.
-The 310 VDC output is fed directly to the filters and three inverter phase modules.
+The 310 VDC output is fed directly to the three filter modules and three inverter modules.